h2oai/sparkling-water/examples/scripts/README.md

   import h2oContext._
   ```

+  > At this point, you can go to [http://localhost:54321](http://localhost:54321) and see
+  status of H2O cloud by typing `getCloud`

 4. Load weather data for Chicago international airport (ORD) with help of RDD API.
   ```scala
   val weatherDataFile = "examples/smalldata/Chicago_Ohare_International_Airport.csv"